itzCozi/Pasting.co/README.md

-# 365 Radio
+# [ManJar-O]

-Cultured music with a great simple UI for anyone to take.
+My DJ portfolio website.
+Built with sveltekit and tailwindcss.